 Buffalo is a tiny town located in the state of South Dakota.
 With a population of 356 people and just one neighborhood, Buffalo is the 125th largest community in South Dakota.

-Because occupations involving physical labor dominate the local economy, Buffalo is generally considered to be a blue-collar town.
-46.57% of the Buffalo workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Buffalo, you'll notice that it is more blue-collar than most other communities in America.
+46.57% of Buffalo’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Buffalo is a town of transportation and shipping workers, construction workers and builders, and managers.
 There are especially a lot of people living in Buffalo who work in management occupations (11.76%), food service (8.33%), and sales jobs (7.35%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Buffalo has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Buffalo has few renters and college students.
 But the biggest reason it is quieter in Buffalo than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Buffalo may be for you.